Kaimc2/Khmer-TTS/README.md

 This project aim to create a Khmer Text-to-Speech (TTS) system that generates natural-sounding speech from Khmer text.
-Veaja leverages Tacotron2 for mel spectrogram generation and WaveRNN for vocoder synthesis, enabling smooth and realistic audio output.
+It leverages Tacotron for mel spectrogram generation and WaveRNN for vocoder synthesis, enabling smooth and realistic audio output.

 ### References